-On New Year's Eve and Old New Years (the New Year according to the old Julian calendar), people dress up and walk around a few of the villages in the small half-canton situated in North Eastern Switzerland.
+On New Year's Eve and Old New Year (the New Year according to the old Julian calendar), people dress up and walk around a few of the villages in the small half-canton in North Eastern Switzerland.

 They seemed to be monsters reminiscent of the creatures in "Where the Wild Things Are" that would approach my aunt's house, ringing their bells.
 I would start to cry and run for my life, hiding under a bed in her house and refusing to come out.

 This was the start of my dislike of all things masked.
-However, this year I was determined to face my fears and so I returned to my aunt’s house for Alten Silvester.
-I was joined by my friend Matt Anderson and his wife who grew up in the Rheintal just 20 some kilometers away )but had never seen this tradition).
+However, I was determined to face my fears this year, so I returned to my aunt's house for Alten Silvester.
+I was joined by my friend Matt Anderson and his wife, who grew up in the Rheintal just 20 kilometers away - but had never seen this tradition.

 Much the same goes for the Chläusen tradition of Old Silvester (Old New Year's Eve).
 When it started (and why) are questions with no clear answer.

-Whether it comes from pagan traditions to scare away the bad spirits of the bygone year in hopes for a more fruitful one to come, or whether it was the melting together of Niklaus and Fasnacht traditions remains a topic of investigation.
-What is sure is that the clergy up until recently denounced the tradition as being un-Christian.
+Does it come from Pagan traditions to scare away the evil spirits of the bygone year in hopes of a more fruitful one?
+Or is it a combination of Niklaus and Fasnacht traditions?
+It remains a topic of investigation.
+What is sure is that the clergy, up until recently, denounced the practice as being un-Christian.